 Later in the fall of 2008, our arrangement of “Still Fighting It” was selected to be featured on the CD Ben Folds Presents University A Cappella.
 Ben drove down to St. Louis to record with the group right here at Washington University.
 In the spring, we drove to Manhattan, Kansas to return the favor and open for one of the legs of Ben Folds’s national tour!

 The Whispers perform regularly on campus and around St. Louis throughout the year and also tour extensively.
 St. Louis knows us from countless performances and, more recently, from appearances on local radio station 93.7 The Bull and TV station FOX2, and on CNN during the 2016 Presidential Debate held as WashU.
 Nationally, we’ve traveled to Milwaukee, WI, Seattle, WA, Chicago, IL, Philadelphia, PA, Grand Rapids, MI, Washington D.C., Denver, CO, New York, NY, Miami, FL, San Diego, CA, Madison, WI, Boston, MA, and more representing Washington University and performing for audiences of all ages.
 In recent years the Whispers have greatly enjoyed competition with a first place finish at the 2017 ICCA Midwest Quarterfinals and a performance at Broadway’s Beacon Theater in the 2016 ICCA Finals.
 Last year we also had the chance to compete as finalists at the National A Cappella Convention in Memphis.

-In addition to countless live performances, we have produced 10 studio albums to date, as well as one four-track EP.
+In addition to countless live performances, we have produced 11 studio albums to date, as well as one four-track EP.
 The group’s most recent albums have garnered rave reviews.
-“Behind Bars”, our eighth album, has songs featured on national compilations, and has won multiple awards.
 Our 10th album, “Wavelength”, was released at our annual concert in the spring of 2015 and received a RARB Track of the Year selection and 5 Contemporary A Capella Record Award nominations.
 “Oasis”, our newest album, has already had two tracks chosen as RARB Tracks of the Year!
-The Whispers’ recent releases can be purchased at our live performances; Behind Bars, Page 9, and Wavelength are also available on iTunes and Spotify!
+The Whispers’ recent releases can be purchased at our live performances and are also available on iTunes and Spotify!

 For more information on tours, our songs, and hiring information, check out the songs and contact sections of the website.
 Please also check out our studio albums on iTunes or Spotify and consider attending one of our upcoming performances!